Texas A&M University–Victoria: Institutional structure

-Texas A&M University-Victoria is one of twelve universities making up the Texas A&M University System.
+Texas A&M University–Victoria is one of twelve universities making up the Texas A&M University System.
 The institution is separately accredited, offers its own academic programs and confers its own degrees, and has its own administration.
-A&M-Victoria is a stand-alone university; it is not a branch campus of Texas A&M University.
-Although TAMU and A&M-Victoria are both component institutions of the Texas A&M University System, they are separate degree-granting universities.
+A&M–Victoria is a stand-alone university; it is not a branch campus of Texas A&M University.
+Although TAMU and A&M–Victoria are both component institutions of the Texas A&M University System, they are separate degree-granting universities.

-The organization and control of the Texas A&M University-Victoria is vested in the Board of Regents of the Texas A&M University System.
-The board has all the rights, powers, and duties that it has with respect to the organization and control of other institutions in the System; however, A&M-Victoria is maintained as a separate and distinct institution.
+The organization and control of the Texas A&M University–Victoria is vested in the Board of Regents of the Texas A&M University System.
+The board has all the rights, powers, and duties that it has with respect to the organization and control of other institutions in the System; however, A&M–Victoria is maintained as a separate and distinct institution.

 Administration

-The president is the chief executive officer of Texas A&M University-Victoria, and the position reports to the chancellor of the University of Houston System.
+The president is the chief executive officer of Texas A&M University–Victoria.
 The president is appointed by the chancellor and confirmed by the Board of Regents of the Texas A&M University System.
 Since November 4, 2025, Christian Hardigree has served as the president.